-The uncertainty values for total CO_2 eq in category Land converted to Grassland ranges from -128.39% to 232.40% using uncertainties for emission factors and area as it is presented in table 6.4-6.
-In regards to Grassland remaining Grassland uncertainty for total CO_2 eq ranges from -95.89% to 95.67%.

-In Annex 1 comparison between the uncertainties calculated using Tier 1 and Tier 2 methods by categories and carbon pools is presented.
+The cmbined uncertainty values for total CO2 eq in category Land converted to Grassland ranges using uncertainties for emission factors and area as it is presented in table 6.4-6 can be fin in the Annex II, as well as for Grassland remaining Grassland.
+Also, in Annex II comparison between the uncertainties calculated using Tier 1 and Tier 2 methods by categories and carbon pools is presented.